If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 F11

-Motor Control Unit Error: The motor unit has an internal error.
+Motor Control Unit (MCU) Error: The sub-board that controls the motor is failing.

 F20